akaihola/darker/CONTRIBUTING.rst

 - document new features or changed behavior in ``README.rst``
 - summarize end-user affecting changes in ``CHANGES.rst``
 - add your information in ``CONTRIBUTORS.rst``

+GitHub is configured to use Travis CI on each pull request to

+- run the test suite using Pytest
+- do static type checking using Mypy
+- check code formatting using Black